5 Ways Zappos Helps Employees Find Their Ikigai

 Zappos and ikigai

 Zappos was built by people who found their ikigai.
-(You can even read about it in Zappos CEO Tony Hsieh's "Delivering Happiness.")
+(You can even read about it in Zappos CEO Tony Hsieh's tell-all "Delivering Happiness.")
 It has become a company in which its employees are encouraged to pursue their passions and gain knowledge through various means, including:

 1. Zappos University